-The Boston Celtics have won the most league titles, at 17.
-The Lakers have won the second most, 16, with 11 wins in Los Angeles and 5 in Minneapolis.
+The Boston Celtics and the Lakers are tied for most league titles, at 17.
+The Lakers have 12 wins in Los Angeles and 5 in Minneapolis.

-1947 - In the Basketball Association of America (BAA), the Philadelphia Warriors beat the Chicago Stags in the first finals, four games to one.
+1947 - In the Basketball Association of America (BAA), the Philadelphia Warriors beat the Chicago Stags in the first finals, 4-1.

 August 1949 - National Basketball League (NBL) teams join the BAA, to become the National Basketball Association (NBA).

-April 23, 1950 - In the first official NBA Finals, the Minneapolis Lakers beat the Syracuse Nationals, four games to two.
+April 23, 1950 - In the first official NBA Finals, the Minneapolis Lakers beat the Syracuse Nationals, 4-2.

 1956 - Bob Pettit with the St. Louis Hawks becomes the NBA’s first MVP, but Philadelphia Warriors beat the Ft.
-Wayne Pistons, four games to one.
+Wayne Pistons, 4-1.

 1959-1966 - Boston wins the NBA Finals Championship for eight consecutive years.